 The Clean Air Act (42 U.S.C.
 7401 et seq.), as amended, authorizes the USEPA to establish the primary and secondary National Ambient Air Quality Standards (NAAQS) (40 CFR Part 50) that set acceptable upper limits of concentration levels for the following criteria pollutants: suspended particulate matter less than or equal to 10 micrometers (PM10), fine particulate matter less than or equal to 2.5 micrometers (PM2.5), sulfur dioxide, carbon monoxide, nitrogen dioxide, ozone, and lead.
 These criteria pollutants are those on which the USEPA has placed the greatest emphasis, and for which it has developed health-based concentrations for ambient air.
 Ground-level ozone is not emitted directly into the air but created by photochemical reactions of its precursors-nitrogen oxides and volatile organic compounds.
-Therefore, USEPA has set NAAQS for ozone, but project-specific ozone emissions are usually estimated using nitrogen oxides and volatile organic compound set using nitrogen oxides and volatile organic compounds, nitrogen oxides, volatile organic compounds, and sometimes ammonia.
+Therefore, USEPA has set NAAQS for ozone, but project-specific ozone emissions are usually estimated using nitrogen oxides and volatile organic compounds.
+Therefore, volatile organic compound emissions.
+PM2.5 can be emitted directly from a source but may also be measured by its precursors, including sulfur dioxide, nitrogen oxides, volatile organic compounds, and sometimes ammonia.